emqx/emqx-docs/en_US/faq/feature.md

 # Feature FAQs

+## Is there a limit on the number of ACLs for a single client?

+Theoretically, there is no limit.
+However, to improve the performance of message subscription and publishing, it is advisable to avoid having too many ACL rules.
+It is recommended that a single client have no more than 10 ACLs.
+Using wildcard rules can help reduce the number of ACL entries.

 ## Can EMQX store messages to database?

 The EMQX Enterprise supports data persistence.
 Please refer to [Data Integration](../data-integration/data-bridges.md).